 The musical patterns of this pretty song are fairly simple to learn - there is lots of repetition.
 Only one spot poses a real challenge, and that is right at the end of each verse, with the twisty chromatic descending phrase.
 But it is a GOOD challenge - a learning opportunity for your musical scholars!

-You can purchase all four as a package for $4.75 USD.
-You may make unlimited copies for your students only.
+You can purchase all four as a package for only $4.75 USD.
+You may make unlimited copies, for your students only!

 For younger singers, "Schlafe, mein Prinzchen" can work nicely as a recital piece with one verse sung in German, then one verse in English.
 A young student of mine once sang Wiegenlied at our spring concert, changing and mixing the words of several translations to suit herself!